How to Choose a Plumber: Complete Guide to Hiring the Right Pro

 How do I verify that a plumber is licensed in my state?

 Visit your state's contractor licensing board website and search by the plumber's name or license number.
-Most state boards have a free public lookup tool.
-Always do this before work begins — never rely solely on a verbal claim of being licensed.
-If you can't find them in the database, that's a significant red flag.
+Most state boards have a free public lookup tool that shows license status, expiration, classification, and any disciplinary history.
+Always do this before work begins and never rely solely on a verbal claim.
+If you can't find them in the database or the license is expired or suspended, that's a significant red flag.

 Is it okay to hire a plumber who isn't bonded?

-Bonding is not legally required in every state, but it's strongly recommended.
+Bonding is not legally required in every state, but it's strongly recommended for any job over a few hundred dollars.
 A bonded plumber has a financial reserve that protects you if they fail to complete the job or cause damage and can't pay out of pocket.
-Without bonding, you may have little financial recourse beyond taking the contractor to small claims court.
+Without bonding, your recourse is often limited to small claims court, which can be slow and difficult to collect on.

 How many quotes should I get before hiring a plumber?

 For any non-emergency job, getting at least two to three written, itemized estimates is best practice.
-This allows you to understand the fair market rate for your specific repair, spot outliers that are suspiciously cheap or overpriced, and negotiate from an informed position.
-For emergency situations, getting multiple quotes may not be feasible, so having a pre-vetted plumber on hand beforehand is ideal.
+This helps you understand the fair market rate (around $90/hour nationally in 2026, with a typical range of $45 to $200), spot suspiciously cheap or overpriced outliers, and negotiate from an informed position.
+When quality and scope match, the middle quote often reflects realistic pricing.
+For emergencies, having a pre-vetted plumber on hand beforehand is ideal.

 What should a plumbing warranty cover?

-A solid plumbing warranty should cover both parts and labor for a defined period — typically 30 days to one year depending on the job.
+A solid plumbing warranty should cover both parts and labor for a defined period, with 1 year being the standard minimum for installs in 2026 and 2 years common for larger projects like repipes or sewer line work.
+Small service repairs may only carry a 30 to 90-day workmanship guarantee.
 It should be provided in writing and specify exactly what triggers a callback at no charge.
 Avoid plumbers who offer only vague verbal guarantees or refuse to put warranty terms in a contract.

 What's the safest way to pay a plumber?

 Pay by credit card when possible, as it gives you chargeback rights if the work is incomplete or defective.
-Never pay the full amount upfront — a reasonable deposit of 10–30% is standard for large jobs, with the balance due upon satisfactory completion.
-Get the payment terms spelled out in your written contract before any work begins.
+Never pay the full amount upfront and be cautious of any deposit demand over 10% or $1,000 on typical residential jobs.
+A reasonable deposit of 10% to 30% is standard for large installations, with the balance due upon satisfactory completion.
+Avoid cash apps like Zelle, Venmo, or Cash App since these offer no fraud recourse, and get all payment terms spelled out in your written contract before any work begins.

 Find Trusted & Licensed Plumbers in Ohio